 For most members of the military PCS is inevitable after 4-7 years at one base.
-Often times you are not given the luxury of picking where you want to go which can cause havoc to an existing time sharing schedule or divorce proceedings.
-Best case scenario you are able to work out a long distance time sharing schedule with the other parent as soon as you receive your Orders.
-If not, it is important to file for relocation if you intend on taking the child(ren) with you when you PCS or modification if you just need a non local time sharing schedule and do not intend on taking the child(ren) with you when you PCS.
+Often times you are not given the luxury of picking where you want to go which can cause havoc to an existing time-sharing schedule or divorce proceedings.
+Best case scenario you are able to work out a long distance time-sharing schedule with the other parent as soon as you receive your Orders.
+If not, it is important to file for relocation if you intend on taking the child(ren) with you when you PCS or modification if you just need a nonlocal time-sharing schedule and do not intend on taking the child(ren) with you when you PCS.
 Florida statutes provide that a Court shall hear your temporary relocation requests within 30 days of filing and accommodate a final hearing on the relocation within 90 days of filing.
 So it is possible to get a court’s determination prior to you having to leave on your Orders.

 The burden of proof to be able to relocate with your child(ren) in the event you receive Orders for PCS is the same burden of proof if you were trying to relocate without military Orders.
 The parent or other person wishing to relocate has the burden of proving by a preponderance of the evidence that relocation is in the best interest of the child.
-If that burden of proof is met, the burden shifts to the non-relocating parent or other person to show by a preponderance of the evidence that the proposed relocation is not in the best interest of the child.
+If that burden of proof is met, the burden shifts to the non-relocating parent to show by a preponderance of the evidence that the proposed relocation is not in the best interest of the child.

-A standard non-local time sharing schedule often times used in Florida Courts is as follows:
+A standard non-local time-sharing schedule often times used in Florida Courts is as follows:

 Parent with the child(ren)– all times not specified for the non-local parent as the child(ren) will be residing the majority of time with this parent.

-Non-local parent- alternating Thanksgiving break, alternating Christmas break, every Spring break, 6-8 weeks during the summer, option at local time sharing.
+Non-local parent- alternating Thanksgiving break, alternating Christmas break, every Spring break, 6-8 weeks during the summer, option at local time-sharing.

-In order to partake in the standard non-local time sharing schedule, the non-local parent must be able to accommodate the child(ren) during his/her prescribed time period which can often be hard for members of the military who do not receive Basic Housing Allotment (hereinafter referred to as “BHA”).
+In order to partake in the standard non-local time-sharing schedule, the non-local parent must be able to accommodate the child(ren) during his/her prescribed time period which can often be hard for members of the military who do not receive Basic Housing Allotment (hereinafter referred to as “BHA”).
 So if you are a member of the military or the other parents is and he/she does not have BHA, then you will want to try and formulate a schedule that will allow that person to continue a meaningful relationship with the children in a manner which is feasible to accommodate the child(ren).